beeman/bootstrap-admin-ui/README.md

 For full documentation on the dashboard, visit the [Wiki]().

 ## Contributing
-> Do not use the `dist` directory for contributions, please edit the `less` files.
+> Do not use the `dist` directory for contributions, please edit the `sass` files.

-1. Clone the repository: `git clone https://github.com/rdash/rdash-ui.git`
+1. Clone the repository: `git clone https://github.com/beeman/rdash-ui.git`
-2. Install the NodeJS depencanies: `sudo npm install`.
+2. Install the NodeJS dependencies: `npm install`.
 This should automatically run a `bower install` command.
 3. Run the gulp build task: `gulp build`.
 4. Run the gulp default task: `gulp`.
 This will build any changes made automatically, and also run a live reload server on [http://localhost:8888](http://localhost:8080).